nirmalsunny/csv-fixer/README.md

 This PHP tool tries to fix the values in the wrong coloumns.

-As of now, the program takes JSON (from any CSV to JSON convertor) and outputs JSON (to be converted to CSV or EXCEL)
+As of now, the program takes JSON (from any CSV to JSON convertor) and outputs JSON (to be converted to CSV or XLSX)